SergeoLacruz/inventree-zebra-plugin/README.md

 darkness.

 ### Dots per mm
 This sets the resolution of the printer.
-You can chooswe between 8, 12 and 24 dpmm depending on your printer model.
+You can choose between 8, 12 and 24 dpmm depending on your printer model.

 ### Printer init
 This string added to the printer output.
 It can be used to set special commands e.g. label rotation, mirror or white on black.
 Please refer to the ZPL manual for more information.

 Zebra printers store settings after printing.
 So if a rotated label has been printed all following label will be rotated unless you change it.
-The default ^PMN^PON sets the label to no rotation, no mirror just in case the printer has stored another setting.
+The default sets the printer to settings that have been useful for me.
+You might want to change it according to your requirements.
+Please keep in mind that this string is passed directly to the printer without any checks.
+So be careful when editing here.

 ## Label Template
 The label needs a template described in html and css.
 The template should start with a page definition